1. ExHealth was nominated and subsequently awarded "New and Emerging Business" finalist in the 2013 Wyndham Business Awards.

 2. ExHealth presents to various sporting and recreational groups, disease specific support groups on a variety of topics specific to chronic disease management and exercise physiology.

-3. Owner & Operator Chelsea Morley is Chairman on the South West Allied Health Network Board.
+3. Owner & Operator Chelsea Morley was Chairman on the South West Allied Health Network Board.
 The SWAHN Board is committed to enhancing opportunities for allied health in the South West of Melbourne.
+Chelsea is now actively involved in the Western Bulldogs Community Foundation Program - Daughters of the West and Sons of the West program

 6. ExHealth is pleased to announce that in conjunction with diabetes educator Karen Thorne, dietician Dr Maree Brinkman, practice nurse and GP's at Pier Street Medical Centre, we have been monitoring the HbA1C of our patients with diabetes.
 At the end of May 2015, 65% of our patients with diabetes had a HbA1C less than 7.0 and by late October 2015, 68%.